 Framework for Technical Assistance, Coaching and Coordination

-Exploring, implementing and sustaining VTPBiS requires a partnership of the school, SU/District, the Vermont Agency of Education and the U.S. Department of Education.
+Exploring, implementing and sustaining VTPBiS requires a partnership between the school, the Supervisory Union/Supervisory District (SU/SD), and the VTPBiS State Team.

 Click on the link above to learn more about each structure of support

 VTPBiS State TAs are representatives of the VTPBiS State Team who are available to help SU/SDs and schools navigate the process of exploring, implementing and sustaining VTPBiS.
 Support is available through technology (ie. online mtgs.) and/or 1-2 site visits.
 Click HERE for TA Regional Map

 Beginning the Summer of 2016, the VTPBiS TA structure will be organized to provide three types of TA to VTPBiS schools and SU/SDs.
 (See graphic on right):

 - Determining readiness for VTPBiS training at all tiers

 - Identifying other VTPBiS Professional Learning opportunities;